HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 Unassign with Central API

 Unassigning a profile with Central API is slightly different than creating.
 Follow the same instructions for assigning with API to gather the required information.
-Except, instead of using the gathered information for a body object, we will use them in the path.
+Except, instead of using the gathered information in the body of the request, we will use them as path parameters.

 Postman Example